 Everyone knows Jared Fogle.
 Ten years ago this spring, the 425-pound student at Indiana University began a diet that included daily visits to his local Subway restaurant.
 He had seen the store advertising low-fat meal options and decided to try them, creating a low-fat 6-inch sandwich for lunch, and an all-vegetable creation for dinner.
 He dropped 245 pounds, began exercising and went on to become Subway's 190-pound spokesman.
 “Basically, his story has been, ‘Cut your calories and start ...

 REGISTER TO VIEW THIS ARTICLE - Register for a Free Account

 Registering for content on Supermarket News will give youINSTANTaccess to invaluable articles and media content that industry professionals rely on.
 You will have access to our special reports, feature articles, and industry analysis.
 It’sFREE, easy and quick.
-What are you waiting for!In addition you will also receive a complimentary copy of SN's salary survey sent to you by email.
+What are you waiting for!In addition you will also receive complimentary access to the SN salary survey data tables.